 In current work, we are testing the hypothesis that specific cis– and trans-acting factors render SiRTAs refractory to mechanisms that normally inhibit telomerase action at a DSB and examining the possibility that telomerase action is differentially regulated when a break has persisted without repair.
-We are identifying additional SiRTAs to facilitate comparative analyses and to determine whether SiRTAs are non-randomly distributed in the genome as would be predicted if such sites impact genome stability.
+We have developed a computational strategy to identify SiRTAs throughout the yeast genome.
+Distribution of these sites suggests that SiRTAs may be critical to rescue a chromosome in the event of catastrophic telomere loss.
 Genetic screening is ongoing to identify factors that contribute to telomere addition at SiRTAs.
 The high frequency of telomere addition at a single site make SiRTAs excellent models to elucidate the mechanisms through which crucial decisions regarding DSB repair pathway choice and efficiency are achieved.